nozwock/analysis-hackathon/README.md

 ## Using

-- First make sure the project root is the work directory.
+- First, make sure the project root is the work directory.
 - Using `pip`.
     - Create a virtual environment and activate it.
 Go to [Creating Virtual Environments](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments), to learn how.
     - Install package and its dependencies and run it with: